 Skill level: Easy peasy

 Smoked haddock is quite a mild-tasting fish but we've added a creamy mushroom sauce for a dish that has a much richer flavour and makes a lovely quick, tasty lunch or super.
 We have poached the fish in milk then used the flavoured milk to make a creamy mushroom sauce.
-Just serve this with spinach and mash for a comforting meal.
+Just serve this with spinach and mash for a warming, comforting meal.
 To cook the spinach just rinse it and place in a large saucepan with 1 tbsp water and a good knob of butter, then shake over a medium heat until it has wilted.
 Stir well, press out excess water and season with a grating of nutmeg.
 As a white fish, smoked haddock is a great, lean source of protein, and great for anyone trying to maintain a balanced diet and a healthy lifestyle.
 If you're watching what you eat or counting calories, you can always serve this dish with the sauce on the side for a super healthy dish.

 - 300ml milk